 Use a light WordPress theme

 WordPress themes that include a lot of dynamic features, such as sliders, widgets, social icons, and other sparkling components, are very attractive to the eye.
 However, keep in mind that if they contain too many elements and larger page sizes, your web server will undoubtedly suffer.
-Use Astra theme for better performance.
+Use Astra theme for better feature and performance.

 The best approach is to utilize lightweight themes in this case.
 One option is to use one of the WordPress default themes.

 Image sizes should be reduced